Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Shifted Operator Inference: A Non-intrusive Reduced-Order Model Approach for Advection-Dominated Systems

 To simplify notation, we continue from now on with a quadratic system, but note that all results carry over directly to cubic, quartic and all higher-order polynomial terms.
 Nevertheless, we note that the number of elements in the ROM operators scales with $\ell^4$ for the cubic operator, $\ell^5$ for the quartic operator, etc., yet higher-order terms often exhibit significant block-sparsity that can be exploited in numerical implementations which limits the growth of computational cost to solve the ROM.
 For terms in the governing equations that are not in polynomial form, the introduction of variable transformations and auxiliary variables via the process of lifting \cite{gu2011qlmor,KW18nonlinearMORliftingPOD,SKHW2020_learning_ROMs_combustor,QKMW_2019_Transform_and_Learn} can convert these terms to polynomial form.

-The goal at this stage is to learn a predictive reduced-order model (ROM) that evolves the shifted and projected snapshots in time.
+The goal at this stage is to learn a ROM that evolves the shifted and projected snapshots in time.
 Operator inference solves a least-squares problem to find the reduced operators that yield the ROM that best matches the projected snapshot data in a minimum residual sense.
-For a quadratic ROM (with $\widehat{\bC}$ and HOT set to zero in \eqref{eq:poly_ROM}) operator inference solves the least-squares problem
+For a quadratic ROM (with $\widehat{\bC}$ and HOT set to zero in Eq.~\eqref{eq:poly_ROM}) operator inference solves the least-squares problem

 where $\mathbf{1}_K \in \real^{K}$ is the length $K$ row vector with all entries set to one.
 Note that this least-squares problem is linear in the coefficients of the unknown ROM operators $\widehat{\bA}$, $\widehat{\bH}$, and $\widehat{\bB}$.
 The appeal of the operator inference approach comes from the ability to compute the ROM operators $\widehat{\bA}$, $\widehat{\bH}$, and $\widehat{\bB}$ directly from data without needing explicit access to the original high-dimensional operators ${\bA}$, ${\bH}$, and ${\bB}$.
 The unknown operators and known low-dimensional data are combined in the matrices